Caleb Barnes Harman

 Caleb Barnes Harman (1772 – 3 January 1796) was an Anglo-Irish politician.

-Harman was the Member of Parliament for Longford County in the Irish House of Commons between 1793 and his death in 1796.
+Harman was the Member of Parliament for County Longford in the Irish House of Commons between 1793 and his death in 1796.
 He was a land agent on the estate of the Harman family and lived at Bawn House, near Moydow.
 He was fatally shot during a robbery at the house in January 1796.